raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The actual data pertaining to Session Signaling operations is appended to the end of the DNS message, following the four (empty) data sections.
-When displayed using current packet analyser tools, this will result in the Session Signaling data being displayed as unknown additional data after the end of the DNS message.
+When displayed using today's packet analyser tools that have not been updated to recognize the DNS Session Signaling format, this will result in the Session Signaling data being displayed as unknown additional data after the end of the DNS message.
+It is likely that future updates to these tools will add the ability to recognize, decode, and display the Session Signaling data.

 # Terminology